TonyGuyot/flagorama-reforged-app/README.md

 The old version was using the Android view system and is no more maintained.

+## Downloading the app

+The app is available on the [Google Play Store](https://play.google.com/store/apps/details?id=io.github.tonyguyot.flagorama) for download.

 ## Technology stack

 - [x] Kotlin (of course)